 What is Dandruff?

 For most people, a dry scalp is nothing more than a mere inconvenience.
-But for those who have dandruff, that inconvenience can be more embarrassing than acceptable.
+But if you have dandruff, that inconvenience can be more embarrassing than acceptable.
 Dandruff is a condition that causes dryness, itching and flaking on the scalp and the hair.

-People might assume that dandruff is a result of poor hygiene, but that is not the case.
+You might assume that dandruff results from poor hygiene, but that is not the case.
 However, if you are prone to it, then failing to wash your hair frequently might make dandruff more noticeable.
-It is not usually a serious condition.
+It is not usually in a serious condition.
 In most instances, brushing more effectively and switching hair products is enough to curb the symptoms.
-On the other hand, if it is severe enough, medical attention might be necessary and occasionally it may come with complications (x).
+On the other hand, if it is severe enough, medical attention might be necessary, and occasionally it may come with complications. (x)

 What Causes Dandruff?

 Dandruff causes extreme dryness that can lead to white skin flakes in the hair.
-Contrary to common belief, dandruff does not have anything to do with poor hygiene habits.
-The causes are not exactly clear, but there are several theories about why some people experience it and others don’t (x).
+Contrary to common belief, dandruff has nothing to do with poor hygiene habits.
+The causes are unclear, but there are several theories about why you experience it, and others don’t. (x) Some known causes:

 Seborrheic dermatitis is a condition that causes oily, irritated skin.
 It increases the risk of dandruff.
 The skin is greasy and red with either yellow or flaky white scales.
-It may affect the skin behind the ears, around the eyebrows, the sides of the nose and on the breastbone.
-Most of the time, seborrheic dermatitis is not severe, but if it becomes overactive, it irritates the scalp and it produces extra skin cells, which combine with oil in the hair and form dandruff (x).
+It may affect your skin behind the ears, around the eyebrows, the sides of the nose and on the breastbone.
+Seborrheic dermatitis is not severe most of the time, but if it becomes overactive, it irritates the scalp and produces extra skin cells, which combine with oil in your hair and form dandruff. (x)

-People who already have a problem with dry skin are more prone to dandruff.
-When the cold weather rushes in and the heat gets turned up, it is not uncommon for dry skin to get worse and lead to itching.
-Dandruff that results from dry skin is usually smaller and non-oily, so the flakes tend to be less noticeable (x).
+If you already have a problem with dry skin, they you are more prone to dandruff.
+When the cold weather rushes in and the heat gets turned up, it is not uncommon for dry skin to worsen and lead to itching.
+Dandruff that results from dry skin is usually smaller and non-oily, so the flakes tend to be less noticeable. (x)

-Those with a weak immune system might also be at an increased risk.
+Those with a weak immune system might also be at risk more than other people who don’t.
 For example, dandruff and seborrheic dermatitis are often side effects of HIV, even though they are unrelated to the HIV diagnosis.
-Patients are more prone to infections and sometimes experience skin problems (x).
-One study concluded that 30 to 83 percent of HIV patients also have seborrheic dermatitis, compared to the general population (x).
+Patients are more prone to infections and sometimes experience skin problems. (x) One study concluded that 30 to 83 percent of HIV patients also have seborrheic dermatitis than the general population. (x)

-Yeast may play a part in dandruff symptoms.
-The condition is usually worse when the weather is cold and tends to get better when it warms up, possibly because UVA sunlight counteracts yeast.
-People with a sensitivity to yeast are usually at a greater risk of developing dandruff (x).
+A yeast called Malassezia may play a part in dandruff symptoms. (x) The condition is usually worse when the weather is cold and tends to get better when it warms up, possibly because UVA sunlight counteracts yeast.
+People with a sensitivity to yeast are usually at a greater risk of developing dandruff. (x)

 Some hair care products can trigger reactions on the scalp.
 Shampooing too often may also irritate the scalp and cause dandruff.
-On the contrary, some people claim that not shampooing regularly enough can cause oil and dead skin to build up on the scalp and form dandruff.
-However, this theory doesn’t have sufficient evidence to support it (x).
+On the contrary, some people claim that not shampooing regularly enough can cause oil and dead skin to build up even more on the scalp and form dandruff.
+However, this theory doesn’t have sufficient evidence to support it. (x)

-Mental stress and anxiety may be a contributing factor.
+Mental stress and anxiety may be contributing factors.
 It doesn’t directly cause it, but it can aggravate the condition in people who already have it.
-Sweating and hormonal changes from stress causes can aggravate dandruff (x).
+Sweating and hormonal changes from stress causes can exacerbate dandruff. (x)

 There is evidence to suggest that certain dietary deficiencies might increase the risk of dandruff.
 Failing to get enough essential vitamins and minerals may make skin conditions like seborrheic dermatitis worse.
-Deficiencies in zinc, omega-3 fatty acids and vitamin B7 are linked to dandruff (x).
+Deficiencies in zinc, omega-3 fatty acids and vitamin B7 can cause dandruff. (x)

 Treating dandruff means slowing down skin cell growth.
 If yeast is causing the problem, it means counteracting it.
 Making lifestyle changes can help to reduce dandruff, such as managing stress, shampooing more or less often and increasing sun exposure.
-Brushing the hair more often may also reduce and loosen the flakes (x).
+Brushing the hair more frequently may also facilitate and loosen the flakes. (x)